claus-codes/gen3/README.md

 # Gen3: Efficient Computation of Interdependent Values

-`Gen3` is a powerful TypeScript library designed to efficiently manage and compute interdependent values within a tree hierarchy.
+`Gen3` is a powerful TypeScript utility designed to efficiently manage and compute interdependent values within a tree hierarchy.
 By defining a series of compute functions that can depend on each other, making it simple and intuitive to calculate values that rely on multiple inputs and previous computations.

-Efficiency is a core principle in the design of this library.
-When you request a result by invoking a compute function, the library ensures that each function is called just once, regardless of how many other compute functions depend on its output.
+Efficiency is a core principle in the design of this utility.
+When you request a result by invoking a compute function, `Gen3` ensures that each compute function is invoked only once, regardless of how many other compute functions depend on its output.
 This not only conserves computational resources but also ensures consistent results across the tree hierarchy.

 This design choice allows for complex compositions of compute functions without the worry of redundant calculations, leading to faster and more predictable outcomes.